Unwritten Law: Formation and early years (1990–1994)

-Major label signing (1996–1999)
+Major label signing, Oz Factor (1995–1996)

-Blue Room attracted the attention of Epic Records, who signed the band to a recording contract.
-Their second album, Oz Factor, was released in 1996.
+Blue Room attracted the attention of major labels, the band, having distribution problems, left Red Eye Records and signed a recording contract with Epic Records.
+Their second album, Oz Factor was released in 1996.
 The songs "Denied" and "Superman" received airplay on several southern California rock radio stations and were released as singles.
 Over the next year the band toured the United States with bands such as Blink-182 and Pennywise.

+Interscope Records, Self-Titled Album (1997–1999)

+By the summer of 1997 bassist John Bell had left the band.
+Pivit bassist Micah Albao joined them in Seattle for the recording of their next album.
+Pat "PK" Kim, formerly of Sprung Monkey, would join as their new permanent bass player.